-These plans provide a guideline to Council and land managers on how to effectively manage priority weeds in the Shoalhaven Local Government Area (LGA).
+The following plans provide a guideline to Council and land managers on how to effectively manage priority weeds in the Shoalhaven Local Government Area.

 Garden weed escapees put pressure on our Shoalhaven biodiversity.
 The biggest problem areas are where native bush adjoins housing areas.

 Garden weed escapees invade natural bush lands and can transform ecosystems by displacing native animals and reducing native plant diversity.